How iron deficiency affects the body

 You may associate your constant tiredness with your busy life and stress.
 However, tiredness combined with irritability and difficulty concentrating is a more significant indicator of iron deficiency.

-Heart palpitation is the feeling of your heart beating fast, racing, and pounding.
+Heart palpitation is the feeling of the heart beating fast, racing, and pounding.
 It also happens when you feel like you skipped a heartbeat.
 Iron deficiency can cause heart palpitations.

 A 2015 study of cardiac events in 166 people with persistent atrial fibrillation suggests that the link between iron deficiency anemia and heart conditions may have something to do with how much oxygen is getting to the heart.